Albuquerque, NM, Schools with Trade Training Programs

 Associate of Applied Science in Geographic Information Technology

-In this associate degree program, adult students gain skills in Geographic Information Systems (GIS), surveying, Global Positioning Systems (GPS), photogrammetry and remote sensing.
+In this associate degree program, students gain skills in Geographic Information Systems (GIS), surveying, Global Positioning Systems (GPS), photogrammetry and remote sensing.
 The program emphasizes laboratory work and practical hands-on training.

 Southwestern Indian Polytechnic Institute